rmccormick96/Pulse-of-Policy/text_embeddings/README.md

 ### Written and coded by John Christenson

 ## master_key_df.ipynb
 Creates a master key dataframe, that uses the text_embeddings global index for bills, 'new_index', to create a monthly index for bills and news sources.
 This monthly index occurs at the Congress and individual news source level, meaning there is a separate column for the bills as a whole and each news source by month.
 This dataframe allows one to utilize the text embeddings to create cosine similarity scores by bill and news source by the 5 month window size.
-This file utilizes 1224 lines of code.
+This file utilizes 1224 lines of code (approximately 470 lines come from the BERT_Data class initially created in text_embeddings.ipynb).

 ## text_embeddings.ipynb